fest004/Cubitron/docs/docs.typ

 #set par(justify: true)
 = Introduction

-This project is about building a 15cm cube that can balance on one of its edges—or even on one of its corners.
-The cube is equipped with reaction wheels that it uses to fight off any forces trying to bring it down, the same way Philippe Petit used his stick.
+This project is about building a 15 cm cube that can balance on one of its edges—or even on one of its corners.
+The cube is equipped with reaction wheels
-The reaction wheels have a significant moment of inertia, enough so that the universe wants to cancle any change in angular momentum, by rotating the cube in the oposite way...

 #outline(indent: auto)
 #pagebreak()

 #let mbf(input) = {$upright(bold(#input))$}

-#align(center,text(weight: "black", size: 35pt, smallcaps("CONCEPT")))
+#let bf(input) = {$bold(#input)$}
+#let e = $upright(e)$

+#align(center,text(font: "Source Serif 4",weight: "black", size: 35pt,style: "italic", "Concept"))

 = Principles

-The basic concept is that we place three motors with large heavy flywheels attaced to them on three orthogonal sides of a cube.
+The basic concept is that we place three motors with large heavy flywheels attaced to them on three orthogonal sides of a cube #sym.hexa.filled.
 If we apply a torque to the flywheels we induce a reaction torque (hence the name reaction wheels) on the motors in the oposite direction.
 Since the motors are bolted to the cube chasis this reaction torque will accelerate the cube.
 Placing the flywheels orthogonal to eachother we can control roll pitch and yaw.
 We